7sDream/tui-markup/README.md

 - `<bg:blue one<green two>>`, is a blue background one followed by a blue background and green foreground two.
 - `<bg:blue,green,b,i text>` is a blue background, green foreground, bold, italic text.

-The forma syntax spec can be found in [crate document][doc-syntax], with complete list of available color and modifiers.
+The forma syntax spec can be found in [syntax.ebnf], with complete list of available color and modifiers.

 ## LICENSE